chenweixiang/chenweixiang.github.io/_posts/2016-03-13-telecom-itu-recommendations.md

 ## ITU Recommendations

-According to [ITU towards "IMT for 2020 and beyond"](http://www.itu.int/en/ITU-R/study-groups/rsg5/rwp5d/imt-2020/Pages/default.aspx), the following figure is time plan of IMT-2020 and its corresponding reports and recommendations:
+According to [ITU towards IMT for 2020 and beyond](http://www.itu.int/en/ITU-R/study-groups/rsg5/rwp5d/imt-2020/Pages/default.aspx), the following figure is time plan of IMT-2020 and its corresponding reports and recommendations:

 ![IMT-2020-Timeplan](/assets/IMT-2020-Timeplan.png)